-Teaching an Honors Course or Seminar
+Teaching an Honors Course

 Proposal Submission Process

-Decisions about course offerings will be made in as timely a manner as possible and in coordination with the proposing faculty member.
+Decisions about course offerings will be made in a timely manner and in coordination with the proposing faculty member.
 Decisions will be based on course need, diversity of offerings, and faculty availability to teach within certain resource restrictions (e.g. course meeting patterns, classroom availability, etc.).

 Faculty proposing education abroad courses for Honors must also submit the appropriate materials to Education Abroad to build a new program in conjunction with the Honors course proposal.